puppeteer/puppeteer/docs/api/puppeteer.productlauncher.md

 # ProductLauncher class

-Describes a launcher - a class that is able to create and launch a browser instance.

-#### Signature:
+### Signature:

 ```typescript
 export declare abstract class ProductLauncher
 ```

+Describes a launcher - a class that is able to create and launch a browser instance.

 ## Remarks